MichelleTamm/michub/README.md

 -- *Provide a guideline/planning tool for people to catch the fastest treatment*

 # *For Alpha Section*
+In this section，the plugin will have a clearly display for the schedule planning and guiding opinion of the nearby healthcare organization:
+- **Mapping Datasets** : *Choosing a shot of one single city,analysis the relationship between residence areas and community healthcare in this area.*
+- **Brief Summary** :*Concluding the catalogue of the residence areas and community healthcare organization,investigating which will be showed on this tool.*
+- **Density Analysis** : *The radiation coverage within a city is determined by the type of medical facility and its emergency response capacity.*
+- **Amounts analysis** : *Analysis chart for each types of healthcare organization amounts/percentage?*
 ## STEP 1.choose a map for discovery
 ![ada97c0dd9569e4b252601f42ebf555](https://user-images.githubusercontent.com/88995973/134773720-30ef3841-35c8-4688-bb44-bc16fd270560.png)